-What do Ball Joints Do?
+What Do Ball Joints Do?

 Ball Joints are the automotive equivalent to the human shoulder.
 Think of a ball and socket design with a base that mounts onto a control arm, and a stem that fits into the tire/wheel assembly.

 How to Know Ball Joints Are Worn

 Most worn ball joints will be found during yearly state inspections or during a routine service check at the shop.
 The technician “shakes” the front end of the car while it is on a lift (off the ground).
-By moving a tire slowly from side to side and up and down, worn parts will have exaggerated movement or “play” which indicates they are worn.
+When moving a tire slowly from side to side and up and down, worn parts will have exaggerated movement or “play” which indicates they are worn.

 Likewise, a quick look at your tires may reveal worn ball joints or other front end components.
 Any uneven wear should merit a trip to the shop for a check over.

 Replacement: Urgency, Repair Time & Costs

 Some ball joints come with grease fittings where newer, cleaner grease can be periodically added to tighten up small spaces and lengthen service time, but these fittings are typical of older model cars.
-The best strategy would be to keep up with repairs on the suspension in order to slow the wear of good parts.
+The best strategy is to keep up with repairs on the suspension in order to slow the overall wear.